-An email acceptable use policy sets out your employees' responsibilities when using email in their day-to-day working activities.
+An email acceptable use policy sets out your employees' responsibilities when using email in their day-to-day work.
 To modify the sample below for your business, download our sample business acceptable email use policy (DOC, 26K).

 Acceptable email use policy - sample template